TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/Users.png" alt="Fetch a comment" width="100%"/>

-id - created by Postgres per entry, Primary Key, automatically and NOT NULL. name - String of alphanumeric characters between 3 and 50 long and NOT NULL. user_name - String of alphanumeric characters between 3 and 5 long and NOT NULL. password - hashed by bcrypt, must be more than 8 characters and include a letter and number and NOT NULL. email - requires valid email format between 5 and 120 characters long, must be unique and NOT NULL. dob - required valid date format written as dd/mm/yyyy only. is_admin - t = True, f = false, default = f, NOT NULL.
+- id - Intger created by Postgres per entry, Primary Key, and therfore automatically NOT NULL.
+- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- user_name - String of alphanumeric characters between 3 and 5 long and NOT NULL.
+- password - String hashed by bcrypt, must be more than 8 characters and include a letter and number.
+- email - String requires valid email format between 5 and 120 characters long, must be unique and NOT NULL.
+- dob - Date requires valid date format written as dd/mm/yyyy only.
+- is_admin - Boolean, t = True, f = false, default = f.

 The code below builds the relationship between the child models of the users model, it determines that the variables below can only belong to one user but many instances of these models can belong to a user.
 It also instructs the database to delete the rows of a child model when the relating user primary key is deleted, this is executed by the `cascade="all, delete"`.
 The `back_populates` allows multiple instances of data in related child models to be accessed by the parent model when responding to a request when listed as a nested list in the model's schema. <br>
 ```posts = db.relationship("Post", back_populates="user", cascade="all, delete")```<br>